What Is APM?

 - Application Operations Management (AOM) monitors application O&M metrics in real time while APM quickly diagnoses application performance bottlenecks through topologies and tracing.

-- Cloud Performance Test Service (CPTS) implements association analysis and generates performance reports after performance bottlenecks are identified by APM.
+- Cloud Performance Test Service (CPTS) implements association analysis and generates performance reports after APM identifies performance bottlenecks.

-- Machine Learning Service (MLS) learns historical metric data using intelligent algorithms.
-Based on the data, APM associates metrics for analysis from multiple dimensions, extracts the context data of both normal and abnormal services for comparison, and locates root causes through cluster analysis.
+- Based on the historical metric data learned using intelligent algorithms, APM associates metrics for analysis from multiple dimensions, extracts the context data of both normal and abnormal services for comparison, and locates root causes through cluster analysis.

 Connects to applications without having to modify code, and collects data in a non-intrusive way.
 Data comes from: